 Helen Pickett, born in San Diego, California, studied dance in her hometown and at The San Francisco Ballet School under the direction of Lew Christensen and Michael Smuin, and Helgi Tomasson.

 2015 marks 10 years for Helen as a choreographer, creating over 30 ballets in the U.S. and Europe.
 She is the WINNER of the Best choreographer and Best Dance Production of Atlanta in 2015.
 Since 2012, Helen has been Resident Choreographer for Atlanta Ballet.
 In 2014, for her ballet, The Exiled, she was named Best Choreographer in Atlanta.
 Helen premiered her fist full-length ballet, Camino Real, by Tennessee Williams in 2015.
 Critic, Manning Harris, wrote that Camino Real would “become a legend in the dance world.”
 The commission included a new score by Peter Salem, set by David Finn and Emma Kingsbury, and costumes by Sandra Woodall and lighting design by David Finn.

 In 2005, Helen received her first choreographic commission from Boston Ballet.
 The New York Choreographic Institute awarded her a Fellowship Initiative Grant in 2006.
 In the same year and through 2008, Helen choreographed for Boston Ballet, Washington Ballet, Aspen Santa Fe Ballet, Louisville Ballet and Ballet X. In 2007, Dance magazine named Helen one of 25 to Watch.
 She received a Choreographic Residency from Jacob’s Pillow in 2008.
 Helen was one of the first choreographers to receive the Jerome Robbins Foundation’s New Essential Works Grant.
 From 2009 through 2011, Helen created new ballets for Royal Ballet of Flanders, Ballet West, Boston Ballet, Aspen Santa Fe Ballet, Atlanta Ballet, and Dance Theatre of Harlem.
 In the 2012/2013 season, her commissions included Semper Oper/Dresden Ballet, Vienna State Opera, Scottish Ballet, Atlanta Ballet, and Smuin Ballet.
-2014-2018, her commissions include: Les Troyens, Opera by Hector Berlioz, Chicago Lyric Opera, Ballet West, Kansas City Ballet, Oregon Ballet Theater, Scottish Ballet (NEW full-length, with NEW music from Peter Salem, Designs, Lez Botherston), Smuin Ballet and Tulsa Ballet.
+2016-2018, her commissions include: Les Troyens, Opera by Hector Berlioz, Chicago Lyric Opera, Pennsylvania Ballet, Ballet West, Kansas City Ballet, Oregon Ballet Theater, Scottish Ballet (NEW full-length, with NEW music from Peter Salem, Designs, Lez Botherston), Smuin Ballet, Tulsa Ballet and a collaboration with Sisters Grimm, a multi-media theater performance which premieres in Moscow and tours in England and London.
 She was nominated for an Isadora Duncan Dance award in 2013.